 We live in an age of personal freedom and equality, so why is it even necessary to single out women travellers as a separate entity?
 Women over the centuries and in most parts of the world, have at some time been treated with second class status.
 Even in the “modern” Western world, I wonder whether women ever feel the same level of confidence and assurance as a man can in a given situation.

-Living in Spain, I have frequently passed labourers lying out in the sun having a siesta after work.
+When I first moved to Spain, I have frequently passed labourers and noticed them lying out in the sun having a siesta after work.
 They may be on a park bench, or even sprawled out on the pavement blissfully relaxed after lunch.
 I asked myself if I could ever do this, sleep in a public place on my own… and I realised that I couldn’t, not even if I wanted to.
 Women often rely upon their skill or “sixth sense” in assessing situations and people in order to get by.
-As Glenn Close’s character Marquise de Merteuil from Dangerous Liaisons said: “Women are obliged to be far more skillful than men” in order to survive.
+As Glenn Close’s character Marquise de Merteuil from Dangerous Liaisons said: “Women are obliged to be far more skillful than men” in order to survive!

 It is also true to say that women are more likely to be classed as “non-threatening” which gives them the advantage of being more readily accepted, trusted and welcomed into a new setting.
 So, in many circumstances, a woman is given greater scope to integrate and become involved with community and family life.